kalinchernev/kalinchernev.github.io/content/post/focus-community-good-service.md

 Focusing on the details of the big picture, I managed to see opportunities and good practices that I can conclude to be reusable for anyone.
 Reusable in such a way that even I will benefit of a given paradigm if I read it after few years.

-#### Technology and&nbsp;code
+#### Technology and code

 It's always been and will be a lot about technology for me.
-Until 2015, I was very heavy enthusiast about [Drupal][1].
+Until 2015, I was very heavy enthusiast about [Drupal](https://www.drupal.org/).
 There have been many big projects I'm proud of in the past.
 Working on big projects has always been a good way to battle-test good software as Drupal.

 Starting my new job in Belgium, I quickly realized how much I don't know.
 Even bigger project, infrastructure complexity, i.e. higher demands for my developer skills.
 Something was going on in my brain, I started being less enthusiastic about the specific software package or tool, but I got more enthusiastic about the factors that make a project successful.